utkuuanal/DeutschQuiz/README.md

 text.txt is your german dictionary for the quiz.

-there is 3 example word in the dictionary.

 since i am trying to learn german also, it would be great if you share your dictionaries with me so i can upload them.